castaway/dbix-class-book/chapters/02-Databases-design-and-layout.md

 will also have to add a filter.

-As a rule of thumb, if the majority of your queries on the data will need to specify the filter, then its better to just separate the comments into their own table instead.
+As a rule of thumb, if the majority of your queries on the data will need to specify the filter, then it's better to separate the comments into their own table instead.

 +----+---------+-------+-----------------+--------+-------------+